 Why is Stripe so popular?

-Stripe was launched in 2011 as a developer-first software for developing secure and seamless online payment processing integration.
-As of June 2023, Stripe powers payments in over 1.2 million live websites using over 135 currencies in 45+ countries which includes big names like Shopify, Xero, and Amazon.
+Stripe was launched in 2011 as a developer-first platform for building secure, seamless online payment processing integrations.
+As of June 2023, Stripe powers payments on over 1.2 million live websites across 135 currencies in 45+ countries, including big names like Shopify, Xero, and Amazon.

 Businesses of all sizes turn to Stripe for a number of reasons: